SystemsBiologyUniandes/PyEcoLib/README.md

 ## Installing

-You can inatall PyEcoLib from pip using:
+You can install PyEcoLib from pip using:

 ```
 pip install PyEcoLib